 But the self-worship nature is attracted to what gives us pleasure or to what elevates the self; it looks for the sensational and the extraordinary as a means of validating our own experiences, knowledge, or spiritual state as superior.
 In Pentecostal and contemporary Evangelical streams of Western Christianity, this tends to flesh itself out in flashy worship music, 'culturally relevant' teaching, or a hunger for 'God to show up' in emotional or supernatural ways.
 There is nothing inherently wrong with any of these things—and God may use these things as tools in what He's accomplishing: the gifts of the Holy Spirit are real, Biblical, and active today; but if our focus is on seeing the next miracle or hearing the latest prophecy instead of on the God who provides both, it is a form of self-worship—we're chasing an experience for ourselves rather than seeking God (and often, ministries have been guilty of manufacturing such experiences because God is no longer doing them in their midst—so like King Saul of old, they pretend to carry God's anointing rather than repent of their idolatry).

-In rabbinic Judaism, the 'high' Christian (Orthodox, Catholic, Anglican, and Lutheran) and mainline Protestant denominations, religious rituals and/or a strict, somber, legalistic approach to God is often adhered to for the sake of looking pious.
+In Talmudic Judaism as well as the 'high' Christian (Orthodox, Catholic, Anglican, and Lutheran) and mainline Protestant denominations, religious rituals and/or a strict, somber, legalistic approach to God is often adhered to for the sake of looking pious.
 Rituals in the assembly of believers for the sake of observation and remembrance—to remind us of God's goodness—are perfectly acceptable; and certainly, obedience to God's instructions is part of our life in God.
 But when we use these things as a tool to claim an elevated spiritual state—a position from which we look down on others, we are glorifying ourselves rather than honoring God in obedience.